 ART: Yeah.

 AUSTIN: On it is --You get really close before you can see it.
-You’re taken aback at first because you’re not sure what you’re lookin at, and then you realise you’re looking at like a chopped up arm rest that has like a lion on it?
+You’re taken aback at first because you’re not sure what you’re looking at, and then you realise you’re looking at like a chopped up arm rest that has like a lion on it?
 Like a lion --It’s like an arm rest of a big nice throne chair and it’s been cut up and presented as if it’s the main mea-, as if it’s the main piece of like meat on a dinner plate.
 And then surrounding it are some like finely chopped wood like scraps, as if they’re vegetables.
 And then there are-

 ART: Sorry, sorry, this is like a central platter or each individual plate has this?